-Agent Information: Influenza is caused by an influenza (flu) virus.
+Agent information: Influenza is caused by an influenza (flu) virus.
 There are two main types of influenza virus that spread among humans: Types A and B. Influenza A viruses are also found in many different animals including birds and pigs.
 Transmission: Person-to-person transmission occurs primarily through respiratory droplets produced when an infected person coughs, sneezes, laughs, or talks within a short distance (approximately within three feet) of a susceptible person.
 Transmission could also occur through contact with surfaces that are contaminated with infectious droplets.
-The incubation period is generally 1-4 days.
+The incubation period is generally one to four days.
 A person may be able to infect others beginning one day before and up to seven days after symptoms develop.
-Signs and Symptoms: Abrupt onset of constitutional and respiratory symptoms such as fever, myalgia, headache, nonproductive cough, sore throat, and rhinitis.
-In children, gastrointestinal symptoms such as nausea, vomiting or diarrhea, may occur simultaneously with respiratory symptoms.
+Signs and symptoms: Abrupt onset of constitutional and respiratory symptoms such as fever, myalgia, headache, nonproductive cough, sore throat, and rhinitis.
+In children, gastrointestinal symptoms such as nausea, vomiting or diarrhea may occur simultaneously with respiratory symptoms.
 Complications of influenza may include exacerbation of underlying conditions, pneumonia, and bronchitis.
-Protective Measures: Follow appropriate Body Substance Isolation (BSI) precautions, with use of Personal Protective Equipment (PPE).
-Standard Precautions : Hand washing before and after all patient contacts and contact with patient care equipment.
-Contact Precautions : Use of gloves, gown and eye protection.
-Airborne Precautions : Initiate droplet precautions for persons with flu-like illness or confirmed influenza infection, including wearing masks (fit tested, NIOSH approved N-95 respirator) when in contact with patient.
-Lab Samples for Evaluation: Nasopharyngeal swab is the optimal specimen collection procedure.
+Protective measures: Follow appropriate Body Substance Isolation (BSI) precautions with use of Personal Protective Equipment (PPE).
+Standard Precautions: Hand washing before and after all patient contacts and contact with patient care equipment.
+Contact Precautions: Use of gloves, gown, and eye protection.
+Airborne Precautions: Initiate droplet precautions for persons with flu-like illness or confirmed influenza infection, including wearing masks (fit tested, NIOSH-approved N-95 respirator) when in contact with patient.
+Evaluation: Nasopharyngeal swab is the optimal specimen collection procedure.
 Alternatively, nasal and throat swabs may also be collected.
 Most sensitive and accurate test for influenza diagnosis is RT-PCR.
+Emergency Medical Services and Preparedness Section 24/7 Emergency Contact Number: 1-888-295-5156 Contact Number: 302-223-2999 Revised: 02/2023 Page 1 of 2

 Prophylaxis: A yearly influenza vaccine is available for circulating strains of the virus.
 Post-exposure chemoprophylaxis with antiviral medications depends on clinical judgement, risk complications, and history of exposure.
 Treatment: Zanamivir and oseltamivir antivirals can reduce the duration of influenza illness.
 Resistance to adamantanes has been reported.
 Supportive care is recommended.
-Isolation Ideally, patients should be placed in single-patient rooms.
+Isolation: Ideally, patients should be placed in single-patient rooms.
 If not possible, cohorting could be performed among patients with similar illness, keeping adequate spacing between beds.
 Reporting: Report suspected cases within 48 hours to the Division of Public Health, Office of Infectious Disease Epidemiology: 1-888-295-5156.
-For more information: Visit the CDC website: www.cdc.gov/flu/professionals/.
+For more information: Visit the Centers for Disease Control and Prevention website: www.cdc.gov/flu/professionals/ .